daos-stack/daos/doc/admin/administration.md

 Interoperability in DAOS is handled via protocol and schema versioning for persistent data structures.
-Further instructions on how to manage DAOS software upgrades will be provided in future revision.
+Further instructions on how to manage DAOS software upgrades will be provided in a future revision.

 ### Protocol Interoperability